symkat/Daemon-Control/README.md

 # CONSTRUCTOR

-The constuctor takes the following arguments.
+The constructor takes the following arguments.

 ## name